Hawaiian Airlines issues furlough notices to pilots and flight attendants, signals more cuts ahead

-Hawaii’s largest carrier Hawaiian Airlines today announced more than a thousand more job cuts as the coronavirus-related drop in travel demand and lockdowns continues to create economic woes.
+Hawaii’s largest carrier, Hawaiian Airlines, announced on Monday more than a thousand job cuts as the coronavirus-related drop in travel demand and lockdowns continues to create economic woes.

-Peter Ingram, Hawaiian Airlines president and CEO, announced the new cuts today in a letter to employees.
-In the letter, Ingram said furlough notices would be sent today to flight attendants and pilots.
-The company said it would reduce its flight attendant workforce by 816 jobs, with 341 of the furloughs involuntary.
+Peter Ingram, Hawaiian Airlines president and CEO, announced the new cuts in a letter to employees.
+In the letter, Ingram said furlough notices would be sent Monday to flight attendants and pilots.
+The company said it would reduce its flight attendant workforce by 816, with 341 of the furloughs involuntary.
 Hawaiian also said it plans to reduce pilot staffing by 173, with 101 of those reductions involuntary.

-The company said furlough notices would also be sent in mid-September to union members with the International Association of Machinists and Aerospace Workers (IAM) and the Transport Workers Union of America (TWU).
-Hawaiian plans to reduce IAM workers by about 1,034 jobs and TWU workers by 18, but so far, does not have the split of voluntary and involuntary layoffs.
+The company said furlough notices would also be sent in mid-September to union members with the International Association of Machinists and Aerospace Workers and the Transport Workers Union of America.
+Hawaiian plans to reduce IAM workers by about 1,034 and TWU workers by 18, but so far, does not have the split of voluntary and involuntary layoffs.

 “This week we have begun involuntary separations with our non-contract employees following the acceptance of voluntary separation packages over the past few weeks,” Ingram said in a video message to employees.
 “This is an incredibly painful time for our company and for all of us personally.

-Ingram said he’s seen his share of tough times during his 26 years in the airline industry, most of them at Hawaiian Airlines.
+Ingram said he’s seen his share of tough times during his 26 years in the airline industry.

 “But I haven’t seen anything in that time that compares to the way that this pandemic has hobbled our business,” he said.
 “We’re forced to take steps now that just a few months ago were unthinkable.
 I’m sure for many of you there is sadness, some disbelief and anxiety for the future.
 I share those emotions and more.”